browsermedia/browsercms/task_ckeditor.md

 * Remove blocks from page - Editors can select a block then remove it from the page via a button on the editor.
 Users will be prompted before its removed.
 * Reorder content - Can move content blocks up or down within a page.
 Page will refresh after moving.
 * Edit Page titles - Page title can be edited directly from the header.
+* New Template API Method: page_header().
+Used for h1/h2 etc, this will output an editable page title element (for logging in users).

 ### Deprecations